mattermost/docs/source/upgrade/notify-admin.rst

 Notifications
 -------------

 Notifications are triggered by users.
-The very first user trigger results in a bot message to all System Admins, indicating the feature or functionality the user has requested.
-This bot message is listed in the direct message section of the channel sidebar.
+The very first time a user sends a request to upgrade or start a trial, a bot message is sent to all System Admins indicating the feature or functionality the user has requested that requires an upgrade or trial.
+This bot message is listed in the **Direct Messages** section of the channel sidebar.

 Any requests that happen after this first request are sent 14 days later, in a summary format.